fniessink/toisto/docs/concept_files.md

 ### Grammatical number

 Most verbs, nouns, and pronouns can occur in both singular and plural forms.
 These forms are represented in the JSON as mapping with a key for the singular form and a key for the plural form.
-The values can be be strings or list of strings (in case of spelling alternatives) or other grammatical forms.
+The values can be strings or list of strings (in case of spelling alternatives) or other grammatical forms.

 #### Nouns